1. Statement

 7. Code of conduct

-It is important to establish certain ground rules to ensure good order and to create a pleasant, respectful and safe environment for both staff and students.
+It is important to establish certain core rules to ensure good order and to create a pleasant, respectful and safe environment for both staff and students.
 There are four core and compulsory rules concerning academic matters at Ashbourne; students must:

 In point 4, respect includes listening to staff requests and responding appropriately without having to be asked more than once.
 For example, if a staff member has asked a student to wear their Ashbourne lanyard or to make sure they wear clothing that complies with the dress code, they should do so and not have to be asked again.
-Failure to abide by the College rules and dismissing staff requests will be treated as a disciplinary issue.
+Repeated failure to abide by the College rules and dismissing staff requests will be treated as a disciplinary issue.

 The code of conduct and expected behaviour set out in this policy shall also apply, in appropriate circumstances, to students when they are away from College premises and outside the jurisdiction of the College, for example during half term and in the holidays.
 Any student’s conduct which affects the welfare of a member or members of the College community or which could bring the College into disrepute will be treated as a discipline matter.